 Smell

 Sharp ozone, the air itself charged and burning.
 Copper of blood on warm metal.
-The acrid discharge of weapons in an enclosed space.
-Afterward, the sterile chemical smell of decontamination — the NCC's attempt to sanitize a place that had been sanctified by violence.
+The acrid discharge of weapons in an atmosphere thick with electromagnetic charge.
+Afterward, the sterile chemical smell of decontamination teams — trying to remove human traces from a space that may have recorded them permanently.

 Texture

 Relay chamber walls vibrating from subsonic hum to full-body tremor — you could feel the Cathedral thinking through your teeth.
-Cold metal of the amplification arrays.
+Cold metal of the amplification arrays where the Collective agents hid.
 Rough concrete where bodies fell, still warm from the electromagnetic discharge, still holding the shape of what had lain there.

 Visual